ncatlab/nlab-content/pages/4/5/6/0/654/content.md

 In fact, Kapranov and Voevodsky defined a **Kapranov--Voevodsky $2$-vector space** as an abelian $\Vect$-module category equivalent to $\Vect^n$ for some $n$.

-While this definition makes a lot of sense, its main shortcomings of this definition are twofold:
+While this definition makes a lot of sense, its main shortcomings are twofold:

 * It does not give an abstract characterization of 2-vector spaces.
 That is, it is hardly different to simply defining a 2-vector space as a category equivalent to $Vect^n$.